amartripathi0/youtube-playlist-analyzer/README.md

 React, Vite, Tailwind CSS, GitHub Pages, API Data Fetching.

+#### Update (Vite to Nextjs):

+- As it's not best practice to expose private API keys, I decided to rewrite the codebase using Next.js, which I had recently learned.

+By leveraging Next.js, I was able to handle the YouTube API requests on the server side instead of the client side, effectively protecting my API key from exposure.
+This transition not only enhanced security but also allowed me to improve the frontend with better structure and added type safety.

+- #### new-site: NEXTJS codebase(deplopyed)
+- #### old-site: React VITE codebase
 ## Features

 - The YouTube Playlist Analyzer simplifies playlist consumption by calculating the total duration of videos within a given YouTube playlist.